sagar-sehgal/Cors/README.md

 - Further filters can be used to filter the tutorials on the basis of price, Video Tutorial/ Reading Tutorial and according to the level.
 - Then these tutorials are shown according to upvotes.

 For the database, the website https://hackr.io/ was scrapped using Selenium of Python.
+The repository also contains the code of Selenium Web Scrapper.

 ### Tech-Stack
 - PHP